george-richardson/terraform-aws-stateless-secrets/modules/stateless-secret/README.md

 # Stateless Secret Terraform Module

 A module for populating an `aws_secretsmanager_secret`'s value, without saving the value to state.
-Uses the AWS CLI to set the secret value, which must be configured separately to Terraform's AWS provider.
+Uses the `aws` CLI and `aws-encryption-cli` to set the secret value, which must be configured separately to Terraform's AWS provider.

 See the [root README](../../README.md) for limitations, and considerations of use.